Biography

 Six O’clock was born from me getting teased mercilessly in high school for being thin.
 People often told me that I could Hoola-hoop through a Cheerio.
 (I know original, right?)
 Five years and hundreds of rejections letters later, Six O’clock finally found a home.

 Due to health reasons, I am no longer styling hair.
-But as one door closes another one opens, and I can now say I am a full-time writer.
-I am looking forward to my next novel, Unbeweaveable, in stores July 2010.
-I’m working on my next novel, tentatively titled, “Good Girls Wear Stockings”.
-I’m also a regular columnist for RAWSISTAZ, an online literary group.
+But as one door closes another one opens, and I can now say I am an author.